Polong

 The polong is a type of familiar spirit in Malay folklore.
 It has the appearance of a miniature woman, the size of the first joint of the finger.

-The polong is one of the ghosts mentioned in Hikayat Abdullah, written by Abdullah bin Abdul Kadir, much to the amusement of Sir Thomas Stamford Bingley Raffles, his employer.
+The polong is one of the ghosts mentioned in Hikayat Abdullah, written by Abdullah bin Abdul Kadir.

 Creation

 A polong is created from the blood of a murdered man kept in a type of spherical bottle with a narrow neck.
 Over a period of one to two weeks, incantations are said over the bottle.
 When the period is over, the blood becomes a polong.
 It refers to its owner as its mother or father.
 The polong is hidden outside the owner's house when not in use.

 Task

 The polong is sent to attack a victim against whom either the owner themselves or someone who paid the owner bears ill-will against.
 The polong is always preceded by its pet or plaything, the grasshopper-like pelesit.
 The pelesit enters the victim's mouth and begins to chirp.
 The polong follows and possesses the victim, causing them to go insane until exorcised.
 A polong victim froths at the mouth, tears at their own clothes, and attacks anyone nearby.

 As per some sources, people who have been attacked by polong are left with bruises, a few markings and almost always have blood coming out of their mouths.